 |TUESDAY||Boys Football (Invited Year 5 and 6 only)||Premier Sport - Brad Webb|

-Term 4 - After School (finish times vary)
+Term 5 - After School (finish times vary - see below for details)

 |Club||club Details||co-ordinating staff member|